Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 Post Office Branches That Do Driving Licence Renewal

 Not every Post Office in the UK is equipped for driving licence renewals.
+We have seen drivers drive 20 minutes to a branch that looked large enough, only to be told the nearest participating branch was another 15 miles away.
 The service requires specific hardware for digital photo capture and a secure DVLA data connection — only branches fitted with this infrastructure can accept applications.
 Larger Crown Post Offices are most likely to offer it.
 A counter inside a newsagent or convenience store almost certainly does not.

 Use the official branch finder at postoffice.co.uk, enter your postcode, and filter by “Driving Licence” or “Identity and Licence Services.”
 The results show participating branches, opening hours, and contact details.